 2. Bruges

-Bruges Christmas Market – Bruges has a reputation as one of the most beautiful small cities in Europe.
-It’s a hugely popular destination in Belgium, only second to the capital Brussels in terms of visitors.
+Bruges Christmas Market – Renowned for its stunning beauty, Bruges holds its place as one of the most picturesque small cities in Europe.
+This enchanting Belgian destination draws a multitude of visitors each year, coming in second only to the capital, Brussels, in terms of tourist popularity.

-It’s a wonderful historic city with incredible Hanseatic architecture, the famous Rozenhoedkaai, Market Square, the canals and Bruges Christmas Market.
+As you explore this magnificent historic city, you’ll be captivated by its incredible Hanseatic architecture, the iconic Rozenhoedkaai, the bustling Market Square, the serene canals, and the delightful Bruges Christmas Market.

 Get updated details my Bruges Christmas Market guide including the latest dates and opening times.